Humanitarian response to Typhoon Haiyan: Europe

 Germany has been transporting 23 tons of aid as well as supplying rescue teams.
 The United Kingdom has offered a support package worth £50 million, in addition to £30 million raised by a Disasters Emergency Committee public appeal.
 HMS Illustrious, HMS Daring and a Royal Air Force Boeing C-17 Globemaster III have also been deployed to the Philippines.
 The Irish government dispatched around 100 tonnes of emergency supplies from its UN humanitarian aid stocks which are being distributed by Plan Ireland, along with €1 million already pledged by the government.
 The European Union has offered US$4.2 million.

 The Government of Norway has provided 255 million NOK (US$41.6 million) in aid that will be dispersed through Red Cross and UN for actions in the Philippines.
 Additionally, 70 tonnes of advanced communication equipment was dispatched.
 Norwegians supported various aid agencies, such as the Norwegian Red Cross and the Norwegian branch of Save the Children, with donations through texting reaching 30 million NOK (US$4.9 million).
 The Norwegian Shipowners' Association sent its training vessel into the affected areas, becoming the first civilian ship to take part in the rescue efforts.
 The ship departed Manila for Tacloban with 100 tonnes of food and medical equipment and personnel.
 On October 24, a relief concert with various Norwegian artists was held in Norway for the victims of the typhoon in the Philippines.
 During the 70 min.
-TV sendt broadcast, Norwegians donated another 24,7 million NOK (US$4 million).
+TV broadcast, Norwegians donated another 24,7 million NOK (US$4 million).